MathewHDYT/Godot-Data-Manager/README.md

 ### Delete File method
 **What it does:**
-Deletes the registered file and unregisters it from the environment and returns true if it succeded.
+Deletes the given file and unregisters it and returns an integer representing the GlobalScope Error Enum (see [Possible Errors](#possible-errors)), showing wheter and how deleting the file failed.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the registered file and want to delete now